by Ellen Y.

 P.S.
 The next 2WAYS Travel Sketch Spain Tours will take place in October 2019 and April 2020 with lots of personal interaction with your skilled sketching tutor and knowledgeable local tour director.

 From now until then, we'll be sharing some free tips and interesting stories of travel sketching in Spain to help you get ready for the creative adventure.
-If you are interested, please sign up the dedicated e-news. 👇
+If you are interested, please click here join our FREE facebook group Travel Sketch Spain Holiday or sign up the dedicated e-news. 👇